StefanoChiodino/today-stefano-learned/content/posts/2020-04-22---Tasks-are-performed-better-in-silence.md

 category: "Productivity"
 tags:
   - "Productivity"
-description: "Tasks are performed best in total silence.
-The type of music or noise has no impact on the detrimental effect."
 ---

 Tasks are performed best in total silence.
 The type of music or noise has no impact on the detrimental effect.